CodeOfficer/jquery-ui-rails-helpers/README.md

 DialogHelper
 ---------------

 Helps generate HTML for use with the jQuery UI Dialog widget.
-(Examples are in HAML. http://haml-lang.com/)

     = ui_dialog :html => { :id => 'my_dialog', :title => 'Dialog Title' } do |widget|
       Dialog contents